Peacocking

 In sociology, peacocking is a social behavior in which a male uses ostentatious clothing and behavior to attract a female and to stand out from other competing males, with the intention to become more memorable and interesting.
+The term derives from the behavior of a male peafowl who displays his ornate tail feathers to attract mates.
 Peacocking is very common among men, and it can happen either consciously or subconsciously.
 Peacocking happens subconsciously especially when a desirable female suddenly comes into sight.
 Prevalence of peacocking strongly correlates with woman's level of attractiveness.